-The Exceptional Student Services Director is Christina Almazan.
-She oversees programs for all students with IEPs and is responsible for screening incoming students for special needs and conducts evaluations for special education when necessary.
+The Exceptional Student Services Director is shared between Elizabeth Severson and Natalie Wynn.
+Both faculty members oversea programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.